laurencelundblade/QCBOR/README.md

 The standard OpenSSL library does use malloc.

+## Limitations
+* Doesn't not handle and headers with string labels.
+Only integer label are handled.
+This is OK because no string labels have been allocated by IANA.
+* Doesn't handle string algorithm IDs.
+Only integer algorithm IDs are handled.
+This is OK because no string algorithm IDs have been allocated by IANA.

 ## Credit

 * Tamas Ban for lots code review comments, design ideas and porting to ARM PSA.